-- Complexity: These are the things that the team know they can solve, but they still have to figure it out.
+- Complexity: These are the things that the team know they can solve, but still need to figure out.

 - Effort: This is basically the volume of the task.
-Even if the team knows exactly what to do, they still have to do it and that takes effort.
+Even if the team knows exactly what to do, they still have to do it.
+This takes effort.

 - Uncertainty: These are the things that the team is not sure about.
-They might have a vague idea of how to do it, but not for sure.
-As projects progress forward these uncertainties slowly disappear or if they’re not handled correctly they lead to project failure.
+They might have a vague idea of how to do it, but they are not sure.
+As projects progress forward, these uncertainties slowly disappear.
+Otherwise, if they’re not handled correctly, they lead to project failure.

 In the next post, we’ll discuss the most common tools and techniques used for estimation in agile and how they compare to waterfall.